Fort al Hamily at Liwa Oasis on the edge of the Empty Quarter (Photo: Hemis / Alamy Stock Photo)

 Bonus tip: When hiring a car in Dubai, make sure the rental agency allows their vehicles to be driven into the Omani enclave — some companies don’t.

 Oasis: Dubai to Al Ain

-If you do only one road trip in the UAE, make it this effortless escape from fast-paced Dubai to laidback Al Ain.
+If you do only one road trip in the UAE, one of the best places to visit near Dubai is laidback Al Ain.
 Put the car in cruise control on the smooth, straight stretch of blacktop and focus on spotting some camels.
 (Those “ships of the desert” are tricky to detect against the tan-colored dunes.)
 Once in Al Ain, known as the Garden City for its lush greenery, you have handsome forts to explore, date-palm oases to discover and, at Hili Archaeological Park, Bronze Age tombs that will blow your mind.

 Distance/Duration: 122 miles/90 minutes

 Tip: Don’t miss the giddy, winding drive up Jebel Hafeet mountain — 4,098 feet! — for sweeping oasis and desert views.

 The Dubai-to-Hatta section of this route offers some of the most sublime vistas in the country, from camel-dotted plains to russet-colored dunes — including Big Red, a famed rise popular among adrenaline junkies for sandboarding, quad biking and dune bashing (high-speed dune driving).
 At the high-altitude enclave of Hatta, the parched, purple-hued mountains are best appreciated from the town’s historic watchtowers.
 The spectacular drive north from Hatta along the east coast offers more scorched peaks skirted by white-sand beaches.
 (Take the coastal road that winds through Fujairah, Khor Fakkan and Al Badiyah and ends in Dibba.)

 Distance/Duration: 203 miles/4 hours.